BNkosi/odin/README.md

 Inquiries are an administrative burden on companies.
 A substantial amount of time is spent on drafting responses to each one.
 Further, These responses are often repetitive.

-Hera aims to address this issue by creating an information retrieval assistant to act as the first trouble shooting step before contacting a member of staff.
+Hera aims to address this issue by creating an information retrieval assistant to act as the first point of contact before contacting a member of staff.

+Hera helps you by freeing up time to focus on product delivery!

 ## :sparkles: Solution ##